 I am an associate professor of Geography at the University of Washington in Seattle.
-My work engages with abolition as praxis, Latinx geographies, and environmental justice.
+My work engages with abolition, Latinx geographies, and environmental justice.
 She is passionate about collaborating in multiple languages and modes of knowledge production, including art, documentaries and zines.

 I live and work on the lands and waters of the Salish Sea: the homelands of the dxʷdəwʔabš (Duwamish), Muckleshoot, spuyaləpabš (Puyallup), dxʷsəqʷəb (Suquamish), and Tulalip nations.
 I am committed to creating space for these and other Indigenous peoples through my teaching, research, and service.